suffolklibraries/lgc/content/collections/events/stroke-songlines-04-12.md

     content:
       -
         type: text
-        text: 'Please feel free to bring a friend, family member or support worker with you! ' -
+        text: 'Well known songs often enjoyed as well as new songs taught by ear.
+Please feel free to bring along a friend or family member!'
+  -
     type: paragraph
     attrs: